 Our Asia and UK practice is really built around business owners as opposed to employees.
 Most of our US exposed business owners reside outside of the US.
 So let’s cut to the chase, The Tax Cuts and Jobs Act hit many of our clients on two fronts:

 (i) You must pay a 15.5% tax on part of your foreign retained earnings.
 This tax can be spread over 8 years.

 Exclusion.
 Holding shares through Non US citizen spouses is a weak strategy.
 A business owner can earn $104,100 tax-free, or a husband and wife both working in the business can take out a combined $208,200 in 2018 free of Federal income tax.

+On top of this, US tax breaks for “pass-through entities,” such as domestic LLCs and S-Corporations are not available to expats.
 Many are saying that the most practical step is to form a US

 If you wish to retain earnings offshore, you must avoid Subpart F, and the new anti-deferral mechanisms introduced under the new Act.
 The key to a successful offshore plan is to

 maximize tax deferral in a compliant manner.